Tensor invariants for multipartite entanglement classification: Families of trace-invariants, hypergraph-tensor states, Haar-random states

 Let $D \geq 2$.
-The goal of this subsection is to establish a property we already alluded to, namely: that the weight function $\alpha$ associated with a reference state $\ket{\phi_\alpha}$ (as defined in \eqref{eq:def_alpha_states}) labels the $\LU$-equivalence classes of reference states.
+The goal of this subsection is to establish a property we already alluded to, namely: that the weight function $\alpha$ associated with an HT state $\ket{\phi_\alpha}$ (as defined in \eqref{eq:def_alpha_states}) labels the $\LU$-equivalence classes of HT states.